klauso/PLT2011/exercises/lab-05.markdown

 Memory management
 =================

-i) Discuss advantages and disadvantages of garbage collection. ii) What are the pros and cons of moving vs. non-moving garbage collectors?
+1. Discuss advantages and disadvantages of garbage collection.
+2. What are the pros and cons of moving vs. non-moving garbage collectors?